fermyon/summer-of-spin/Challenge-4/README.md

   - You can assume that every player has a unique number.
   - When there is a request to add a player with an already existing number, return an error response.

-- `/record?player_no=<PLAYER_NO>&calories=<NO_OF_CALORIES>`: This endpoint allows the player to update their calory in-take record.
+- `/record?player_no=<PLAYER_NO>&calories=<NO_OF_CALORIES>`: This endpoint allows the player to update their calorie in-take record.
 The endpoint accepts the player number and the number of calories they want to add.

   The response for this endpoint should look like: